tannerwheeler/math4610/softwareManual/hw3/v1aerror.md

 **Description/Purpose:** This will compute the absolute error between two vectors using the l_1 vector norm.
 This can be run for any size of vector with integer, float, and double values.
 This method does use the method [norm1vec(x)](https://tannerwheeler.github.io/math4610/softwareManual/hw3/l1norm).

 **Input:** There are three inputs for this method.
 The first two inputs are the two vectors you want to compare.
 The third input is the size of both vectors.
-Both vectors need to be of the same size the same size.
+Both vectors need to be of the same size.

 **Output:** This routine returns a double precision value for the absolute error using the l_1 vector norm.